It All Started With God putting a burden in One Man.

 It all started when Samuel Mwangi visited Goma town in the eastern DR Congo in 2003, where he saw hopelessness and misery among the locals.
 Samuel had traveled from Nairobi, Kenya, to Goma city in DRC for a leaders’ conference aimed to bring healing to the war-torn country.
 It was during this mission that Samuel inquired about the pygmies who lived in the forests.
 Initially, his questions were rooted in the curiosity of wanting to see the short Bambuti pygmies.

 A year later, in August 2004, Samuel witnessed real devastation and misery when he came face to face with the Bambuti pygmies in the Congo forests.
-Traveling through the jungle was a nightmare but his determination could not stop him.
-During this trip, Samuel listened to the Bambuti children who had never been to school, old men who had never changed their clothes and women who had been raped by the militia groups in the forests.
+Traveling through the jungle was a nightmare, but his determination could not stop him.
+During this trip, Samuel listened to the Bambuti children who had never been to school, older men who had never changed their clothes, and women who had been raped by the militia groups in the forests.